RFM Score: Analysis, Formula, and How to Calculate It

 Frequently asked questions

 The best RFM score is the one with the highest values for each variable.
-If a store uses a 1 to 5 scale for recency, frequency, and monetary, with 5 being the highest, then the perfect RFM score is 555.
+If a store uses a 1 to 5 scale for recency, frequency, and monetary value, with 5 being the highest, then the perfect RFM score is 555.